 A mature attitude and outlook is required.

-Ambassadors may be asked by your State Shooting Sports Coordinator or the National Shooting Sports Committee to serve as a representative at a local, regional, state or national event.
+Ambassadors may be asked by the State Shooting Sports Coordinator or the Volunteer Coordinator to serve as a representative at a local, regional or state event.